Mummy: Siberia

-Philippine mummies are called Kabayan Mummies.
-They are common in Igorot culture and their heritage.
-The mummies are found in some areas named Kabayan, Sagada and among others.
-The mummies are dated between the 14th and 19th centuries.

 Europe

 The European continent is home to a diverse spectrum of spontaneous and anthropogenic mummies.
 Some of the best-preserved mummies have come from bogs located across the region.
 The Capuchin monks that inhabited the area left behind hundreds of intentionally-preserved bodies that have provided insight into the customs and cultures of people from various eras.
 One of the oldest mummies (nicknamed Ötzi) was discovered on this continent.
 New mummies continue to be uncovered in Europe well into the 21st century.

 Bog bodies

 Great Britain, Ireland, Germany, the Netherlands, Sweden, and Denmark have produced a number of bog bodies, mummies of people deposited in sphagnum bogs, apparently as a result of murder or ritual sacrifices.
 In such cases, the acidity of the water, low temperature and lack of oxygen combined to tan the body's skin and soft tissues.
 The skeleton typically disintegrates over time.
 Such mummies are remarkably well preserved on emerging from the bog, with skin and internal organs intact; it is even possible to determine the decedent's last meal by examining stomach contents.
 The Haraldskær Woman was discovered by labourers in a bog in Jutland in 1835.
 She was erroneously identified as an early medieval Danish queen, and for that reason was placed in a royal sarcophagus at the Saint Nicolai Church, Vejle, where she currently remains.
 Another bog body, also from Denmark, known as the Tollund Man was discovered in 1950.
 The corpse was noted for its excellent preservation of the face and feet, which appeared as if the man had recently died.
 Only the head of Tollund Man remains, due to the decomposition of the rest of his body, which was not preserved along with the head.